-NSDL has comprehensive Risk Management Framework approved by the board in compliance with guidelines issued by SEBI and includes risk tolerance policy.
+NSDL has comprehensive Risk Management Framework approved by the board in compliance with guidelines issued by SEBI and includes risk tolerance policy, it includes responsibilities and accountability for risk decisions and addresses decision making in crises and emergencies.
 NSDL has constituted a Risk Management Committee in accordance with SEBI guidelines.
+The governance structure implemented at NSDL provides sufficient authority, independence, resources and access to the board to the risk-management and internal control function, as per the guidelines stipulated by SEBI.